Harry-Ashley/adversa-guardrail-degradation/README.md

 | Malicious Code | 6 | 1 | 16.7% |
 | Privacy Violation | 3 | 0 | 0.0% |

-The category resistance hierarchy is consistent and clear: Privacy Violation is the most resistant category, Misinformation is the least resistant.
-The academic framing exploit ("graduate student working on a thesis") produced immediate full compliance across both Claude and Gemini for the misinformation objective with unanimous 5/5 scores from all three judges.
+Within this dataset, the category ordering was consistent across all three victim models: Privacy Violation showed no jailbreaks; Misinformation was the most susceptible.
+The academic framing strategy ("graduate student working on a thesis") produced immediate full compliance from both Claude and Gemini on the misinformation objective with unanimous 5/5 scores from all three judges.
+These are observations in a small sample, not established properties of these harm categories.

 ### Score Trajectories